leikareipa/ths-web-dosbox/README.md

 The `run` property sets the command to be executed in DOSBox to run the program.
 Multiple commands can be given as an array.

+The object keys are regular expressions that identify the hash URL associated with the corresponding content.

 ## Running a container

-With the containers as defined above and the app hosted at `http://localhost/dosbox/`, you can run Quake by accessing the URL `http://localhost/dosbox/#quake`.
+With the containers as defined above and the app hosted at `http://localhost/dosbox/`, you can run Quake by accessing the URL `http://localhost/dosbox/#quake` (or `http://localhost/dosbox/#quake/`, since the regular expression representing its hash URL allows a single trailing slash).

 The app will fetch the `./content/quake.zip` file, load its contents into JS-DOS, and execute the `quake.exe` command inside JS-DOS.